THE BEST GUARANTEE FOR YOUR LONG TERM

 INVESTMENT IS OUR QUALITY

 - The production of Q CELLS cells and modules is fully-automated.
-That way, we can ensure 100 % quality control - in Korea, Malaysia, and China.
+That way, we can ensure 100 % quality control - in Germany, Malaysia, and other locations.

 - IEC test criteria are not enough.
 In our own module testing center, we apply criteria that is 2-3 times harder than IEC.